ioccc-src/winner/bugs.md

 documented and should not be fixed (of course you may fix it to see if you can but it shouldn't be made into a pull request).

+It will also show funny output with more than one arg.
+This should not be fixed either.
+But can you figure out why this happens?

 ## [2020/ferguson1](2020/ferguson1/prog.c) ([README.md](2020/ferguson1/README.md))
 ## STATUS: INABIAF - please **DO NOT** fix